gdavidson/ChIPseq_tools/README.md

  -p <piechart title>, makes a chart summarizing annotations (number of peaks annotated as 'promoter-TSS', 'exon, 'intron' ect...).
  -r <keyword>, retrieves lines annotated as the keyword (<promoter-tss>, <exon>, <intron>, <TTS>, <intergenic>, <non-coding>, <3'UTR>, <5'UTR>)
  -b <biomart_export.txt>, completes annotation with a biomart output file containing the following fields (in that order): transcript ID, gene ID, gene name, description.
 Adds these three fields to the homer file.
+ -l <peaks.txt>, retrieves lines corresponding to a list of peaks.

 Examples:
  Makes a chart and a histogram summarizing annotations: